afray44/DATA-STRUCTURES/STUDYGUIDE.md

   ![Alt text](URL "7 deleting node from in between two nodes")

-  CASE 3: Deleting from end of LL:
+  :pencil2: CASE 3: Deleting from end of LL

   Deleting from the end of an LL is similar to deleting a node in between two nodes.
   The same code that we used in CASE 2 can be used here as the only difference would be oldnode.next being equal to null.